 - Horsham Regional Livestock Exchange is a critical service to help ensure food security.
 To ensure that sales can continue, Council needs to limit the attendance by non-essential people at the site.
 Access during the sale will be restricted to agents, buyers, transport operators, Council and its staff.
 The general public will not be able to attend, even if they are sellers at the sale.
 We are conscious that many regular attendees are in an age bracket that is potentially more vulnerable to the virus, and are taking this measure as a means of ensuring continuity of the sales

-- Horsham and Grampians Visitor Information Centre is open Thursdays and Fridays from 10am to 4pm.
+- Horsham and Grampians Visitor Information Centre is closed.

 - Kalkee Road Children's and Community HUB remains closed to the public and attendance is strictly by appointment only.
-As of June 9th, new parent group will resume in a face to face format.
-Eligible families will receive and invitation via SMS.
-Playgroup remains online only, but will resume face to face in Term 3.
+Playgroup remains online only

 - Meals on Wheels will continue to provide client meals